-As illustrated by Figure 19-4 on page 219, a bit transferred on the SDA line must be stable for the entire high period of the SCL line.
+As illustrated by Figure 19-4, a bit transferred on the SDA line must be stable for the entire high period of the SCL line.
 Consequently the SDA value can only be changed during the low period of the clock.
 This is ensured in hardware by the TWI module.